Home » Bee Farm Blog » Beekeeping » Become a Beekeeper » How Many Beehives for New Beekeepers?

 That can be especially hard to take after all of your expense and effort.
 With another hive in place, you are not starting from scratch next season.

 It is much better to begin with a couple of hive this first year.
-If things go well, 3-4 strong hives can be split into more next Spring.
-This avoids having to buy those colonies.
+If things go well, 3-4 strong hives can be split into more colonies next Spring.

-If you only have the money and time for 1 beehive, go for it.
-But, try to befriend some local beekeepers in your area so you will have some resources to draw on if you need help.
+Yes, you can start beekeeping with only 1 hive.
+But, to increase your chances of success try to befriend some local beekeepers in your area so you will have some resources to draw on if you need help.

 Does having multiple colonies cause fighting in the apiary?